Migrating From Aws CloudWatch to Prometheus and Grafana on Linode

 Loaded: loaded (/etc/systemd/system/prometheus.service; enabled; preset: enabled)

-Grafana offers an apt repository, reducing the number of steps needed to install and upgrade it on Ubuntu.
+Grafana provides an apt repository, reducing the number of steps needed to install and update it on Ubuntu.

-Import and add the public key for the repository:
+2. Import and add the public key for the Grafana repository:

 wget -q -O - https://packages.grafana.com/gpg.key | sudo apt-key add -

-The installation process includes setting up the systemd configuration for Grafana.
-Enable and start Grafana.
+4. The installation process already sets up the systemd configuration for Grafana.
+Start and enable the Grafana service:

 Connect Grafana to Prometheus